 The most interesting thing, tho, is the penstemon 'Elfin Pink' which is also blooming.
 Look closely at the right side of this grouping and you can find a tall, slender plant with coral pink flowers.
 It has bloomed for several weeks and altho it is small, seems well established.
 I have high hopes for next year.
 At the far right rear you can see the agastache 'Ava'.
 It is growing well and has some tall spikes of dark pink flowers that you just can see against the fence.
 It should at least double in size in a year or two.

 When I planted all the petunias, I really was just trying to provide a pop of color to keep this new bed from looking too bad this first year.
 Well, they love it there and have spread like Topsy!
 I mixed the purple and pink just for fun, but ended up with a great view as you pull into the driveway - an unintended surprise!
 My long term plan is to use the far end of that bed as a cutting garden.
-I have already planted hollyhocks for next year, but will add zennias, stock and other annuals that are good for cutting.
+I have already planted hollyhocks for next year, but will add zennias, stock and other annuals that are goo

 Since it is a bed made entirely from composted dirt, I have had to struggle with weeding - not the usual garden weeds, but odd things from the compost like tomatoes!
 I have probably pulled 50 tomato plants so far, as well as hundreds of little Queen Anne's Lace plants, and the prize this week goes to a cucumber that is growing just behind the right-most 'Ada'.
 These all came from seeds of plants that were thrown in the compost heap.
 Unfortunately the heat in the deteriorating compost was not high enough to kill all the seeds.
 It makes for an interesting bed!